 Why JCWS Is Different

-JCWS is way different than anything you can buy off the shelf for a coffee shop.
-It is the result of a batshit crazy obsession with making water for coffee at scale.
+The Juliet Coffee Water System (JCWS) is as different from anything you can buy off the shelf for a coffee shop as a T-rex is from a chicken.
+It is the result of a batshit crazy obsession with precisely making water for coffee at scale.

 1. Architecture

-The skid uses three separate pumps — RO high-pressure feed
+The JCWS skid uses three separate pumps: — RO high-pressure feed

 - UV recirculation / transfer